Serving the Metropolitan Area

 Geniality sells... especially where affinity replaces productivity.
 When the incentive to produce tangible wealth diminishes, as posited the late Mancur Olson, "the incentive to seek a larger share of what is produced increases.

 "The divisiveness of distributional issues can even make societies ungovernable."

-Defective Americans... as fail to kill themselves, take up Islam or zone out on smuggled pills (or go up some clocktower with the shootin' irons and start blasting at a schoolhouse or multiplex)... crave artificial communities to join (whether Tweeter, the NRA’s bitter Pennsylvanians totin’ AK-47s to church or among them neat retreats of sweet elites).
+Defective Americans... as fail to suicide themselves, take up Islam or zone out on smuggled pills (or go up some clocktower with the shootin' irons and start blasting at a schoolhouse or multiplex)... crave artificial communities to join (whether Tweeter, the NRA’s bitter Pennsylvanians totin’ AK-47s to church or among them neat retreats of sweet elites).
 Thus the proliferation of 12-step groups, where people confess defectiveness, then slop around blamin' relatives and teachers as damaged their self-esteem.
 There's communities of one...
-Dick Nixon walked beaches in dark shoes and a business suit, that other Tricky Dicky shootin' quail, hittin' a lawyer... and golfers who play to maim and destroy, like the Picts intended golf to be played in the first place.
+Dick Nixon walked beaches in dark shoes and a business suit, that more recent Tricky Dicky shootin' quail, hittin' a lawyer... and golfers who play to maim and destroy, like the Picts intended golf to be played in the first place.
 Rappers...
-I tune in to WBTY when it comes in clear from over the line, up in Evansville... and am impressed, if not cheered, by the sheer persistence of playa-haters, gangstas who seem to have no other reason for being than to shoot up people they think of as having more fun in life than they do.
+I tune in to WBTY when it comes in clear from over the line, up in Evansville... and am impressed, if not cheered, by the sheer persistence of playa-haters; gangstas who seem to have no other reason for being than to shoot up people they think of as having more fun in life than they do.
 "To be a martyr, that's something," boasted the mother of a recent Palestinian suicide bomber.
 Not so different from them old right-wing golfers like Alice Cooper and Marilyn Manson, these!